openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

    to supply a sample question, answers, and so on.

    .. image:: ../../../shared/images/peer_instruction_studio.png
-     :alt: A Peer Instruction assignment in Studio that uses the template.
+     :alt: A peer instruction assignment in Studio that uses the template.
      :width: 600

 #.
 Select **Edit**.